spotify/confidence-resolver-rust/openfeature-provider/go/README.md

 ## Credentials

-You need two types of credentials from your [Confidence dashboard](https://confidence.spotify.com/):
+Get your client secret from your [Confidence dashboard](https://confidence.spotify.com/):

-1. **API Credentials** (for authenticating with the Confidence API):
-   - `APIClientID`: OAuth client ID for your Confidence application
-   - `APIClientSecret`: OAuth client secret for your Confidence application

-2. **Client Secret** (for flag resolution authentication):
-   - `ClientSecret`: Application-specific identifier for flag evaluation
+- `ClientSecret`: The client secret used for authentication and flag evaluation

 ## WebAssembly Module